PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 06:07:57
+Last updated: 2024-04-12 06:08:32
-Random Quote: Maybe the Big Bang is nothing more than God’s act of creation. -
+Random Quote: From experience, it often takes a new perspective before one is able to see the light. - Elia Kane